 Thus, the infrastructure layer, which is just below the Service Layer, contains for services that are still working in the entity class view.
 In the Book App these projects contained code to seed the database, handle logging and providing event handling.
 While services in the Service Layer worked with both lower / inner layer data structures and front-end data structures.

 My solution was to put the EF Core right after to the inner circle (name Domain) holding the entity classes – I called that layer persistence, as that’s what DDD calls it.
-That breaks one of the key rules of the Clean Code, but other than that it works fine.
-But other external services, such as an external email service, I would follow the Clean Code rules and add an interface in the inner (Domain) circle and register the service using DI.
+That breaks one of the key rules of the Clean Architecture, but other than that it works fine.
+But other external services, such as an external email service, I would follow the Clean Architecture rules and add an interface in the inner (Domain) circle and register the service using DI.

-Appling the Clean Code and Modular Monolith architectures together took a little more time to think thought (I covered this in this section of the first article), but the end result was very good (I explain that in this section of the first article).
-The Clean Code layers broke a modular monolith feature into different parts, thus making the feature easier to understand and removing duplicate code.
+Appling the Clean Architecture and Modular Monolith architectures together took a little more time to think thought (I covered this in this section of the first article), but the end result was very good (I explain that in this section of the first article).
+The Clean Architecture layers broke a modular monolith feature into different parts, thus making the feature easier to understand and removing duplicate code.

 The one small part of the clean architecture approach I didn’t like, but I stuck to, is that the Domain layer shouldn’t have any significant external packages, for instance a NuGet library, added to it.
 Overall, I applaud this rule as it keeps the Domain entities clean, but it did mean I had to do more work when configuring the EF Core code, e.g. I couldn’t use EF Core’s [Owned] attribute on entity classes.
 In a larger application I might break that rule.

-So, I didn’t break any Clean Code rules because of the time pressure.
+So, I didn’t break any Clean Architecture rules because of the time pressure.
 The only rules I changed were make it work with EF Core, but I might break the “Domain layer and no significant external packages” in the future.